 — SpaceX (@SpaceX) May 24, 2019

-Each satellite is equipped with 4 powerful phased-array antennas.
-The satellites launched during the Starlink-1 mission are missing Ka antennas, but otherwise they are said to be essentially the same as future first-generation satellites.
-Next generations should eventually get laser interlinks.
-At the moment, the satellites are only interconnected via gateways on the ground, and Elon Musk said some gateways may also need to be placed on ships at sea to ensure global coverage.
+Each satellite is equipped with four powerful phased-array antennas and two parabolic antennas.
+Future generation of satellites should get laser interlinks.
+At the moment, the satellites are only interconnected via gateways on the ground, and Elon Musk said some gateways would also need to be placed on ships at sea to ensure global coverage.

 Every 60 satellites represent about 1 terabit of useful capacity, but the total capacity might actually be 2-3 terabits.
 That means each satellite should have a capacity between 16 and 50 Gbps.

 Elon Musk said that the cost to launch the satellites is currently higher than the cost to make them, which suggests that the production of one satellite costs no more than $500,000.
 Satellites are relatively inexpensive because SpaceX self-produces them and with so many satellites being made, economies of scale reduce the production costs.

 Satellites are expected to be outdated after 5 years of operation and will have to be periodically replaced by newer-generation satellites.
 The short lifespan reduces the production cost of each satellite and also enables faster innovation.
 The company can also respond more quickly to changing customer demands.